cpfaff/rbefdata_paper/paper/rbefdata.md

 upcoming analysis or if they only like to get acknowledged for providing their data (Nadrowski 2013).
 This process allows to include or acknowledge all researchers involved in the data sampling process.
-Thus the paper proposals on the portal result in a direct benefit for providin data, they promote collaborations between research units and help to avoid duplication in publication initiatives on the same research ideas.
+Thus the paper proposals on the portal result in a direct benefit for providing data, they promote collaborations between research units and help to avoid duplication in publication initiatives on the same research ideas.
 Finally all datasets assembled in a paper proposal can be imported into the R environment using the